 The Marine TACC, when employed, is incrementally phased ashore as a TADC responsible to the commander, amphibious task force (CATF) for the landward sector of the amphibious objective area.
 With the MAGTF fully established ashore and as a prerequisite to terminating an amphibious operation, the CATF will delegate authority for command and control of air operations in the amphibious objective area to the commander, landing force (CLF).
 The landward TADC will become a Marine TACC, while the CATF's Navy TACC becomes a TADC.
 After terminating the amphibious operation, the amphibious objective area will be dissolved and an airspace sector will be established.
-The Marine TACC then provides command and control of aviation assets in its sector.
+The Marine TACC then provides command and control of aviation assets in its sector communications with higher, adjacent, and external headquarters, subordinate aircraft groups, and other MACCS agencies.
+The Marine TACC exchanges tactical digital information in the joint and multinational arena through data link interface.